kmhofmann/selene/docs/dependencies.md

 ### Using Conan

+[Conan](https://conan.io/) is a C and C++ package manager developed by JFrog, and works on all platforms that support Python.
+It is potentially more flexible than *vcpkg*, due to its decentralized publishing concept, though this is also its biggest downside: a lot fewer libraries are supported "out of the box", the quality of third-party package recipes greatly varies, and long term maintenance for them may be unclear.

 **Selene** supports optional use of [Conan](https://conan.io/) as a dependency manager on all supported platforms.
-(It is also possible to install [a release of Selene itself](https://bintray.com/kmhofmann/conan-repo/selene%3Aselene) using Conan).
+(It is also possible to install [a release of Selene itself](installation.md) using Conan).
-See the full [Conan documentation](https://docs.conan.io/) for more information on how to use Conan.
+See the full [Conan documentation](https://docs.conan.io/) for more information.

-Currently, `libjpeg-turbo`, `libpng` and `boost` (for the tests) can be built using Conan.
+Currently, `libjpeg-turbo`, `libpng` and `boost` (if required for the tests) can be built using Conan.
 There are no stable, cross-platform Conan recipes available yet for `OpenCV` or Google's `benchmark` library.

 To use Conan, first install it, e.g. with `pip`: